2021 Munster abuse case: Mistreatment of the children

 The press have been banned from reporting the full nature of the "harrowing" abuse suffered by the children in this case.
 While it is customary not to name minors or those connected to them in criminal trials in Ireland, in the interest of protecting the children's welfare, further restrictions were applied to the reporting of the abuse they suffered, though the press have been able to report on certain aspects of the case.

-The eldest boy's school principal described the house as "filthy", with "a really strong, disgusting odour coming from the house".
+The eldest boys' school principal described the house as "filthy", with "a really strong, disgusting odour coming from the house".
 She described the carpet as being heavily stained, with "patches of dirt and grime everywhere".
 She said the walls were greasy and spattered with dirt.
 She further described the kitchen as being in a "dreadful condition", with used crockery and pieces of food "thrown around" the room.
 In October 2014, a month after meeting with the parents, the social worker visited their home for the first time.
 The entire house was filthy, and filled with an "unbearable" stench.
 Before even entering the domicile, she noticed rubbish, debris, and pieces of broken toys scattered all over the garden.

 After entering the house, the mother locked the front door behind them.
 Though the social worker protested, citing fire safety concerns, the door was locked after entry every time the social worker visited over the following 18 months.
 Though the floor had been swept, there remained "sticky, gunky filth" in the corners of the room.
 Just inside the front door, there was a "fossilized" slice of pizza on the floor.
 In response to suggestions that she throw the slice of pizza in the bin for fear of attracting rodents, the mother of the children responded that she needed to buy a new door in order to prevent rodents entering.
 There were piles of clothes all over the house, and a pot of mouldy food on the counter.
 Thick, smelly, hairy blankets covered almost every surface in the house, and upon pulling one back, the social worker discovered a child—18 months old at the time—tightly strapped in a buggy.
 The child was "pale and grey" and when spoken to was "blank and unresponsive".

 In the bathroom, there was no toilet paper, shampoo, shower gels, toothpaste, or toothbrushes.
 There was one bar of soap in the bathroom, which was described as the "only cleaning item of any kind in the entire house".
 There were deep crevices in the soap, as it had dried out due to the amount of time which had passed since its last use.